Key takeaways:

 2. Focus on the small things first

 Start by addressing minor (but obvious) issues before tackling major changes.
 Product redesign is an iterative process that allows you to make adjustments, observe their impact, and refine them further.
-Sweeping changes require a great deal of effort and, if they don’t work, reversing them can be time-consuming.
+Iterative product development ensures that changes are manageable, reducing the risk associated with sweeping alterations that may need to be reversed if unsuccessful.
 It’s more efficient to make minor tweaks and assess their impact on usability first.

 Minor issues might involve: